Growing-Beyond-Earth/GettingStarted/README.md

 led.toggle()
 ```
 Click the Green Play button to Run the and save it as LEDToggle.py

 Every time you the the Run button the led should toggle on or off.

-Lets modify this code a little with what we have learned all ready
+Lets modify this code a little with what we have learned
   ```
 from machine import Pin
 from time import sleep